-Think Childcare, acquired by Busy Bees Australia in 2021, is subject to the same governance, policies and procedures in respect of modern slavery risk as part of the Busy Bees Australia group of companies.
-Of the 71 childcare centres acquired as part of the Think Childcare acquisition, 34 centres continued to be subject to a Centre Management Agreement, whereby they are managed by a third party manager.
+Think Childcare, comprising 71 childcare centres, acquired by Busy Bees Australia in 2021, has been in part assimilated into Busy Bees and are subject to the same governance, policies and procedures in respect of modern slavery risk as part of the Busy Bees Australia group of companies.
+Of the 71 childcare centres, 34 centres continue to be subject to a Centre Management Agreement, whereby they are managed by a third party manager.
 The Centre Management Agreement provides Busy Bees Australia with oversight and step-in rights with respect to the management of the centres.